Smaciolek94/ECG_Heartbeat_Deep_Learning/README.md

 -ptbdb_normal and ptbdb_abnormal are the datafiles containing the normal and abnormal ECGs, respectively

--Accuracy_Raw_Output contains csvs of raw accuarcy data under various models -Cut_Off_Values contains figures showing error rates vs cutoff values that were put in the final write up -ECG_Eaxmples contains figures of sample EcG readings -Model_Comparison contains figures of the models vs accuracy
+-Accuracy_Raw_Output contains csvs of raw accuarcy data under various models -Cut_Off_Values contains figures showing error rates vs cutoff values that were put in the final write up \n -ECG_Eaxmples contains figures of sample EcG readings -Model_Comparison contains figures of the models vs accuracy